 The symbol 'D' shows where a direct suggestion is being made.

 The symbol 'I' shows where an indirect suggestion is being made.

 The script should be delivered slowly, with pauses at the ellipses (...) or where explicitly indicated.

 Embedded commands are bold: use analogical marking with these phrases.

-Coloured text does not imply emphasis: it indicates to the reader what work that the words are doing, or helps to structure the script.
+Colored text does not imply emphasis: it indicates to the reader what work that the words are doing, or helps to structure the script.

 Test anxiety Script INDUCTION SECTION